pondrejk/dizzer/chap-carto_insight.md

 As we'll see in the next chapter, showing the basic quantities with cartographic means becomes more challenging with multiparametric visuialisation, especially if we want to support both elementary and global levels of reading for individual topics.

-Narration as a workaround for cartographic rules -- legibility, etc. Static map must adhere to the cartographic rules.
-In intercative maps (both presentational and exploratory) the argument is as follows: application doesn't need to be cartographically legit in all of it's states provided that it shows a path from the messy state to the cartographically treated state.

-Overlays are solved lazyly: point clusters vs. offsets and insets

 Are there any examples of cartographic visualisation succesfully supporting the analytical reasoning?
 Maybe the most frequent answer of this question would be the celebrated map of the cholera outbreak in London 1855 by John Snow, that helped to identify the source of the epidemy in a polluted water pump.
 This feat is lauded for launching spatial eipdemiology and for bringing the thematic cartography to the fore (@clarke2015map).
 But what exactly made the Snow's method worth following? @tufte1998visual notes four key points: